mcdonda/gdps-custom-sparky/README.md

 Tell your server about the /request-sparky command.
 If you set the requestChannel in settings, when people use this command it will send a message to the specified channel with the name and image the user must provide.

 ## Adding levels
-Eventually a button to accept requests directly on the message will be added to make accepting requested levels easier.
 To add levels, use the /add-level command.
 Everything is pretty straight forward accept for adding the images which may be a bit confusing.
 If you are adding the image from a discord message, make sure to copy the image link **from a message that will never be deleted** and copy it like this:
 <img width="787" height="541" alt="image" src="https://github.com/user-attachments/assets/d9b0e016-00b4-4ed8-b6ea-c501b44de346" />

-There are some other commands but its pretty easy to figure out what they do.
-More will be added soon, like a command to correct/remove levels.
-At the moment, you have to go into the levels.json file and make the changes in there directly.
+## Editing levels:
+Use /edit-level to change the information of a level.
+Leave things blank that you dont want to change.

+## Removing levels:
+Currently, the only way to remove a level is to go into levels.json and delete it.
+Make sure to save the file and restart the bot after you do this.